-The Burden of Proof & The Burden of Production
+The Burden of Proof & Production in NJ

-The School District Bears the Burden of Proof and the Burden of Production in Special Education Disputes in New Jersey.
+School Districts bear the Burden of Proof & Production in Special Education Disputes in New Jersey.

 Special education is governed by both federal and state law.
 In Schaffer v.
 Weast, 546 U.S. 49 (2005) the US Supreme Court held that, because the Individuals with Disabilities Education Act (IDEA) did not mention the burden of proof, and Maryland where the case originated did not have a statute addressing the issue, that the party requesting the due process hearing has the burden of persuasion to establish their claims.
 However, the Court also said it would not address whether states may make their own laws regarding the burden of proof.